Procellariiformes: Distribution and movements

 The procellariiforms have a cosmopolitan distribution across the world's oceans and seas, although at the levels of family and genus there are some clear patterns.
 Antarctic petrels, Thalassoica antarctica, have to fly over 100 mi to get to the ocean from their breeding colonies in Antarctica, and northern fulmars breed on the northeastern tip of Greenland, the northernmost piece of land.
 The most cosmopolitan family is the Procellariidae, which are found in tropical, temperate and polar zones of both the Northern and the Southern Hemispheres, though the majority do not breed in the tropics, and half the species are restricted to southern temperate and polar regions.
 The gadfly petrels, Pterodroma, have a generally tropical and temperate distribution, whereas the fulmarine petrels are mostly polar with some temperate species.
-The majority of the fulmarine petrels, along with the prions, are confined to the Southern Hemisphere.
+The majority of the fulmarine petrels, along with all of the prions, are confined to the Southern Hemisphere.

 The storm petrels are almost as widespread as the procellariids, and fall into two distinct families; the Oceanitidae have a mostly Southern Hemisphere distribution and the Hydrobatidae are found mostly in the Northern Hemisphere.
 Amongst the albatrosses the majority of the family is restricted to the Southern Hemisphere, feeding and nesting in cool temperate areas, although one genus, Phoebastria, ranges across the north Pacific.
 The family is absent from the north Atlantic, although fossil records indicate they bred there once.
 Finally the diving petrels are restricted to the Southern Hemisphere.

 Migration

 The various species within the order have a variety of migration strategies.
 Some species undertake regular trans-equatorial migrations, such as the sooty shearwater which annually migrates from its breeding grounds in New Zealand and Chile to the North Pacific off Japan, Alaska and California, an annual round trip of 64000 km, the second longest measured annual migration of any bird.
-A number of other petrel species undertake trans-equatorial migrations, including the Wilson's storm petrel and the Providence petrel, but no albatrosses cross the equator, as they rely on wind assisted flight.
+A number of other petrel species undertake trans-equatorial migrations, including Wilson's storm petrel, sooty and Manx shearwaters, and the Providence petrel, but no albatrosses cross the equator, as they rely on wind assisted flight.
 There are other long-distance migrants within the order; Swinhoe's storm petrels breed in the western Pacific and migrate to the western Indian Ocean, and Bonin petrels nesting in Hawaii migrate to the coast of Japan during the non-breeding season.